-Sample Packing List
+Sample Hiking Gear Packing List

 Hut-to-Hut and Inn-to-Inn Hikes

-Many outdoor gear companies are now making the move toward lightweight and ultra-lightweight equipment and clothing.
+Many outdoor hiking gear companies are now making the move toward lightweight and ultra-lightweight equipment and clothing.
 Now more than ever, it’s possible to keep the weight of your pack and its contents down.
 New synthetics provide for lighter weights in clothing and the need for fewer items.
 Upgrading your gear may be an investment, but it is well worth spending a little more for gear that functions well and for gear that you like.
 If you like it, you’ll use it, and if it functions well, you’ll like using it!

 Equipment and Special Items